 Run the pump at full revs for the best performance.

 Check for leaks around the pump and hose joins once the pump is running.
 If water is leaking from the back of the pump the mechanical seal needs to be replaced.
 An Aussie rejuvenation kit contains all the o-rings and the mechanical seal for a full service.
 It is simple to fit and can be done by any mechanically minded person.
 (Instructions for fitting an Aussie Fire Chief Rejuvenation kit).

 Hoses & Sprinklers

-Your hoses need to be in good condition and long enough to reach around your property.
+Your delivery hoses need to be in good condition and long enough to reach around your property.
 The suction hose must reach the water source even once the level drops.
 Check there are no splits in the hoses and replace if necessary.
 Sprinklers should be run to ensure they are not blocked.

 Share the Knowledge